New Apple iPad (2021) release date, price, and everything you need to know

-The new iPad for 2021 has been unveiled: this is the newest generation of Apple's entry-level tablet range, following on from the iPad 10.2 (2020) which released 11 months prior.
+The new iPad for 2021 has been unveiled: this is the newest generation of Apple's entry-level tablet, following on from the iPad 10.2 (2020) which released 11 months ago.

-Announced at the iPhone 13 reveal event, this tablet will likely be a popular slate for students, families, seniors and other 'average' tech users thanks to its modest price, compared to the iPad Air and iPad Pro models which are more spec-heavy.
+Announced at Apple's iPhone 13 reveal event, the new iPad (2021) will likely be a popular slate for students, families, seniors and other less-demanding tech users thanks to its modest price, compared to the iPad Air and iPad Pro models, which are more spec-heavy.

-If you're reading this sentence, it means the new iPad is currently being unveiled at the iPhone 13 event, and Apple's product specialists are in the process of listing all the specs and features.
-We'll be updating this article as new information is provided, so keep refreshing this page for more, or bookmark it and pop back in an hour or so for everything announced on stage.
+The new iPad sounds very similar to last year's model based on what we've seen so far, but the Apple event is still going on.
+We usually get release date info and full pricing for all regions after these events finish, and we may also learn about some new iPad features that weren't mentioned during the event, so stay tuned for more information.

 Cut to the chase